Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-14 - Daily Stoic Reflection.md

 2. **What one thing do most need to get done today?**
 	1. - Today I need to finish the things that are of the essence, mainly the school homework, after that I must make a time block for practicing university tests and finals tests.
 3. **What am I grateful for?**
 	1. - I am grateful for all of these things and all other things.
-I am grateful for my wife, my parents, my abilities, the weather, the kind, the food, warmth. love and understanding.
+I am grateful for my wife, my parents, my abilities, the weather, the kind, the food, warmth.
+Love and understanding.
 4. **What is worrying me?**
-	1. -
+	1. - I am worried about these things that hunt me at night.
+I am worried that I will become homeless.
+Furthermore, I am also worried that I won't make my dreams into reality.
+It worries me that I could die and in doing so cause suffering to those who I love.
 5. **How can I decatastrophize today's problems?**
 	1. -
 6. **What is within my control and what is not**